What you need to know

 If you’re planning to share your bed with your baby (also called co-sleeping), put them beside you in their own baby bed, like a Pēpi Pod® or wahakura.
 This may help reduce the risk of your baby suffocating while they’re asleep.

-Read more about safe sleep
+Read more about safe sleep and about safe beds and bedrooms.

 Sleeping problems – what’s not normal